rust-lang/book/second-edition/nostarch/chapter19.md

 - Are allowed to ignore the borrowing rules and have both immutable and a mutable pointer or multiple mutable pointers to the same location
-- Aren't guaranteed to point to valid memory
+- Aren’t guaranteed to point to valid memory
 - Are allowed to be null
-- Don't implement any automatic clean-up
+- Don’t implement any automatic clean-up

 Listing 19-1 shows how to create raw pointers from references: